Sheboygan

 HKM Architects designed the open air bandshell structure and surrounding landscaping.
 The cost of of it was $650,000.
 Funding came from the City which had already purchased the vacant Boston Store property.

-Free concerts during the summer are sponsored by the Mortimer and Mimi Levitt Foundation.
-Its mission is to transforms underused public spaces into community destinations by using music as the draw.
-The Levitt AMP is in its fourth year in Sheboygan of sponsoring these concerts.
+Its mission is to transform underused public spaces into community destinations by using music as the draw.

-Free concerts during the summer are sponsored by the Mortimer and Mimi Levitt Foundation.
-Its mission is to transforms underused public spaces into community destinations by using music as the draw.
-The Levitt AMP is in its fourth year in Sheboygan of sponsoring these concerts.
+Its mission is to transform underused public spaces into community destinations by using music as the draw.

 Location |